AidanNowa/EC551_Lab1/README.md

 The input file is passed as an argument with the run command.
 Input constraints can be found on the example input text files.

+# Collaborators
+This program was made with the assistance of ChatGPT-3.5 as an AI coding copilot.
+ChatGPT was used mainly for debugging/syntax and recommendations on function implementations.